top of page

 The noun 'obverse' has its etymological origins in the Latin word 'obversus,' which is the past participle of 'obvertere.'
 'Obvertere' combines 'ob,' meaning 'against' or 'toward,' and 'vertere,' meaning 'to turn.'
 Therefore, the etymology of 'obverse' conveys the idea of something that is turned or facing against.
 In numismatics and other fields, the 'obverse' refers to the front or primary side of a coin, medal, or similar object, the side that typically bears the main image or design.
 This term reflects its Latin roots in the concept of facing or turning toward the viewer, emphasizing the side of an object that is most prominently displayed or observed.

-Find the meaning of obverse
+Quiz: Find the meaning of the noun obverse:

 Try Again!